What is a Grow Bed?

 Here’s a detailed Description of the Relationship between the Grow Beds, the Fish Tank size, the Bacteria, the Fish Food and the Waste as it relates to System Design.

 This is a microscopic view in words for those of you who are technically inclined and really like to crunch the numbers, as the following explains these relationships in great detail.
 Enjoy.

-The Aquaponics USA system does not have a separate clarifier like those used in aquaculture (raising fish for food) nor would we want it to have one.
+The Aquaponics USA STEM & Family PLUG & GROW Food Growing Systems do not have a separate clarifier like those used in aquaculture (raising fish for food) nor would we want it to have one.
 It is one of the cumbersome components that has been eliminated in recent years by people making advancements in the technology.
 The grow bed is the bio-filter.
 This is where the solid fish waste is collected and becomes fertilizer for the plants.
 From here on, the term "Grow Bed" is used to refer to the combination grow bed / bio-filter.

 This plant fertilization is accomplished by Heterotrophic Bacteria conversion, which describes how specific bacteria convert solid fish waste into ammonia and other elements over time.
 This process is known as mineralization.
 These bacteria occur naturally in the system.
 This ammonia, along with the ammonia produced directly by the fish, is converted into nitrites and then nitrates by other bacteria in the system.